 The facts of the world water crisis are staggering.
 More than half of the global population today live in areas where there is no readily-available access to clean water.
 More than two billion people live without safe drinking water at home, and, incomprehensibly, nearly a billion people on the planet live without guaranteed access to any water.

-The effects of climate change will only worsen this horrifying situation.
-According to a Food Security report issued by the Natural Resources Defense Council, by 2025, nearly two-thirds of the world’s population will lack sufficient drinking water.
+Unless global action is taken climate change will likely worsen the situation dramatically.
+According to a Food Security report issued by the Natural Resources Defense Council, by 2025, nearly two-thirds of the world’s population may lack sufficient drinking water.

-Interestingly, global water use could be quickly reduced not by a change in our drinking habits but rather by a shift in our diet.
+One bright spot in the darkness still flickers.
+Global water use could be quickly reduced by a simple shift in our diet.
 Today, commercial agriculture accounts for 70% of water use worldwide.
 The majority of that water goes to growing commercial grain, and the majority of that commercial grain is used to feed the animals we eat.
+If human beings could shift to a predominantly plant based diet it would have a profound effect on both climate change and water consumption.